mykelalvis/FT/Traveller/WORKING/The Traveller Book.md

 seek out other officials.
 It is possible to meet with two referred officials per day in addition to the one randomly encountered official.
-For example, on the first day, the crew rolls 4 (OM +2 for highest streetwise in the group) and meets an admin· istrative clerk in the Department of Registration (official number 6).
+For example, on the first day, the crew rolls4 (OM +2 for highest streetwise in the group) and meets an admin· istrative clerk in the Department of Registration (official number 6).
 They convince this clerk to help, and he refers them to the supervisor in the Department of Registration (official number 13).
 On the next day, the crew rolls a 5 (OM +2 for highest streetwise in the group) and encounters the local Commemorative Society membership supervisor (official number 7).
 The crew may meet with both the ran· domly encountered official number 7 and the referred to official number 13.
 Multiple Encounters: The referee should note those